 Why it matters?
 Innovation is critical to drive the industry forward and overcome the challenges of change.
 How does AirTrunk manage this?
 At AirTrunk, we foster a culture of innovation where everyone is invited to propose ideas through our online innovation survey and innovation steering committee where initiatives get prioritised.
 By putting our people and customers at the heart of everything we do, we are willing to flex and are open to new ideas if it means a better outcome for our customers.
 Our leadership team has fostered this from day one and models this in everything that we do.
-We innovate alongs our customers through regular technical sessions and workshops and constantly engage with our suppliers on innovation proofs of concept and trials.
+We innovate alongside our customers through regular technical sessions and workshops and constantly engage with our suppliers on innovation proofs of concept and trials.
 What is our commitment?
 Deliver innovative initiatives that drive growth across APJ and support our customers, people and communities.
 What are our Performance and Future Target(s)?
 FY22 PERFORMANCE Hired a Head of Innovation and Intelligence and established an innovation framework to identify innovation opportunities across the business.
 Implemented innovative carbon and water reduction initiatives.
 Integrated an 'Innovation Award' into AirTrunk's Awards program.
 FUTURE TARGET(S) Conduct innovation pilots across initiatives prioritised through the innovation framework.
 Create specific sustainable solutions that bring positive and tangible impact to our customers, people and communities as part of our product offering.
 Who manages this at AirTrunk?
 Our culture of innovation at AirTrunk enables all staff to contribute to and be responsible for innovative initiatives.
 Our Head of Innovation and Intelligence leads the innovation strategy with oversight from our Chief Technology Officer and the Executive team.
 Which SDGs does it contribute to?
-7 constants and constant and constant constant and constant and constant and constant and constant initiatives combining innovations aspirations and employee ideas.
+7 ANNAL AND initiatives combining innovations aspirations and employee ideas.